Albin2207/Nil-app/PRIVACY_POLICY.md

 You can access and update your profile information directly in the App under **Profile Settings**.

 ### 6.2 Delete Account
-You can request account deletion by:
+You can delete your account directly from the app:
+- Go to **Profile** → **Settings** → **Delete Account**
+- Confirm deletion when prompted
+- Your account will be deleted immediately

+Alternatively, you can:
+- Visit our help page: https://sites.google.com/view/nilapp-user-help/home
-- Contacting us at the email address below
+- Email us at: thomasalbin35@gmail.com

-- We will delete your account and associated data within **30 days**
+All your data (account, uploaded content, comments, subscriptions) will be deleted permanently.

+### 6.3 Manage Subscriptions
+You can subscribe and unsubscribe from channels directly in the App by:
+- Tapping the subscribe/unsubscribe button on videos, shorts, or creator profiles
+- Managing your subscriptions in your profile's "Subscriptions" tab

-### 6.3 Manage Downloads
+### 6.4 Manage Downloads
 You can manage and delete downloaded videos and playlists from the **Downloads** section of the App.

-### 6.4 Revoke Permissions
+### 6.5 Revoke Permissions
-You can revoke app permissions (storage, etc.) through your device settings at any time.
+You can revoke app permissions (storage, network access, etc.) through your device settings at any time.

 ---

 ## 7. Data Retention

 - **Active Accounts**: We retain your data for as long as your account is active
-- **Deleted Accounts**: Data is deleted within **30 days** of account deletion request
+- **Deleted Accounts**: Data is deleted **immediately** when you delete your account from the app
 - **Legal Requirements**: Some data may be retained longer if required by law
 - **Local Downloads**: Deleted when you uninstall the App or manually delete them